jinkwon714/google-maps-API/readme.md

 - Add individual store container Done

-- Show all the stores in the stores list using `store-data.js`
+- Show all the stores in the stores list using `store-data.js` Done

-- Open the info window of the marker on store selection in stores list
+- Open the info window of the marker on store selection in stores list Done

-- Complete the styling for the marker info window
+- Complete the styling for the marker info window Homework

-- Allow a user to search for stores in a zip code
+- Allow a user to search for stores in a zip code Done

 - Add a beautiful transition on the hover of an individual store